Ayurvedic Medicine is healing! A Shutterstock Licensed Image

 Shatavari: antioxidant, boosts the immune and respiratory systems, a powerful anti-inflammatory, known to relieve incessant cough, may help treat diarrhea, helps to maintain blood sugar levels, helps treat kidney stones, anti-aging properties, helps to reduce the effects of depression, supports healthy female production and hormones, helpful for digestion and milk production

-In addition to the above Ayurvedic herbs list and their related benefits, Ayurveda has much to offer!
+In addition to the above Ayurvedic Medicine or herbs list and their related benefits, Ayurveda has much to offer!
 If you are serious about your health, seek the help of an Ayurvedic Practitioner or Counselor, many of whom are also MDs.
 Meeting with an Ayurvedic counselor or doctor can be an inspiring experience.

 When I first met Dr. Lad over 30 years ago, he had just arrived in the United States.
 We sat comfortably on floor-pillows, and he described exactly how my body functions, and how it would develop and heal over time.
 Throughout our session, he was able to answer precise and personal questions about my mind, heart, attitudes, beliefs, and future.
 It was one of the most remarkable experiences of my life.